AceDataCloud/SoraAPI/README.md

   - `video_url`: the video link of the video generation task at this time.
   - `state`: the status of the video generation task at this time.

-We can see that we have obtained satisfactory video information, and we only need to retrieve the generated Sora video using the video link address in the `data` result.
+We can see that we have obtained satisfactory video information, and we only need to access the generated Sora video using the video link address in the `data` result.

 Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, such as the CURL code below: